wimverstuyf/eenvoudigfactureren-tools/README.md

 ruby importcoda.rb
 ```

 Once processed the CODA file will be moved to the out-path.
-CODA files with a different IBAN not listed in the YAML file will be skipped and moved to the out-path.

 Run command in scheduler to automatically process CODA files.